dinhsonhai132/MercuryLang/README.md

-### ⚠️ Warning, before read this, this langluage is still in a work in process langluage, that's mean it doesn't support strong library, datatype, function,... if you want to try the full version of the langluage please wait until the version 1.0.1a (beta) is out ⚠️
+### ⚠️ Warning, before read this, this langluage is still in a work in process langluage, that's mean it doesn't support strong library, datatype, function,... all just for test before the offical version out if you want to try the full version of the langluage please wait until the version 1.0.1a (beta) is out ⚠️
 # 🟠 Mercury Programming Language

 Welcome to ```MercuryLang``` version ```1.1.1```, a simple programming language inspired by Python.
 Mercury is designed for clean, readable, and powerful code, making it ideal for developers of all levels.